 Chapter 1: An introduction to traumatic brain injury and suicidality

-Chapter 2: Growing up as with brain injury
+Chapter 2: Growing up with a brain injury

 Chapter 3: Reflections on a life-changing accident